ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 Reciprocal vectors are used in MDANSE for the analysis related to scattering experiments such as dynamic coherent structure or elastic incoherent structure factor analysis.
-In MDANSE, properties that depends on Q vectors are always scalar regarding Q vectors in the sense that the values of these properties will be computed for a given norm of Q vectors and not for a given Q vectors.
+The Q vectors generator supported by MDANSE always generates Q vectors on *Q-shells*, each shell containing a set of Q vectors whose norm match the Q shell value within a given tolerance (typically given in a separate input labeled *width*.)

-Hence, the Q vectors generator supported by MDANSE always generates Q vectors on *Q-shells*, each shell containing a set of Q vectors whose norm match the Q shell value within a given tolerance.
+The following inputs can be used to define the number of Q shells and the average length of the Q vectors in each shell:

    -  **from**